wTheRockb/v4/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Los Angeles, CA excelling in building customer-first applications.
+I'm a software engineer based in Newport Beach, CA excelling in building customer-first applications.